ARCHITECTURE:

 ORIGINAL OCCUPANTS:

-1889-1962: James Alexander Angus (c.1833-1903) was born in Scotland; in the mid-1850s, due to an economic depression, he moved his family to the English Midlands.
-In 1887 he brought them to Victoria.
+1889-1962: In the mid-1850s, due to economic depression, James Angus (b.
+Bathgate, W Lothian, SCT 1833-1903) moved with his family from Scotland to the English Midlands.
+He married Mary (née Fairweather, b.
+Saint Petersburg, Russia 1839-1925) in Eccles, Lancs, ENG in 1868.
+In 1887 they came here.
 James was a provisions and wine merchant with the firm of Angus & Gordon.
-His brother, Richard B. Angus (1831-1922) was a member of the syndicate that built the CPR.
-James and his wife Mary (Fairweather, 1839-1925) had five children: Lucy, Amy, James Alexander, Mary Isabella, and Richard.
-Mary was born in Russia, where members of her family had worked for the Tsar’s family.
+[His brother, Richard Bladworth Angus (b.
+Midlothian, SCT 1831-1922) was a member of the syndicate that built the CPR.
+Members of Mary’s family had worked for the Tsar’s family.]
+They rented 512 Simcoe St while this house was being built.

-Bella (1869-1965) married Benjamin Tingley “B.T.”
-Rogers (1865-1918) in 1892, and moved to Vancouver.
-B.T. came to BC from Montreal, and established the BC Sugar Refining Co in Vancouver in 1890 with capital from R.B.
-Angus.
-Bella involved herself in Vancouver’s cultural life, and established the Vancouver Symphony Orchestra in 1930.
-She remained one of the symphony’s main financial supporters, until she retired as life president in 1960.
-She was president of the Women’s Musical Club, and a founding member of the Vancouver Art Gallery.
-She was named a Member of the British Empire for her dedication to cultural life.
+In 1892, daughter Mary Isabella “Bella” (b.
+Eccles, Lancs, ENG 1869-1965) married Benjamin Tingley “B.T.”
+Rogers (1865-1918).
+He came from Montréal and established BC Sugar Refining Co (Rogers Sugar) in Vancouver in 1890 with capital from R.B.
+Angus (above).
+Bella founded Vancouver Symphony Orchestra in 1930, remained one of VSO’s main financial supporters and retired as life president in 1960.
+She was initiator of Vancouver Women’s Musical Club, and a founding member of Vancouver Art Gallery.
+In 1946 she was awarded the MBE for her dedication to cultural life.

 OTHER OCCUPANTS:

-2003-06: Jim Britten and Mike Browne reconfigured the kitchen, and replaced the picture window with windows replicating those in the rest of the main floor.
-They then moved to 1372 Craigdarroch Rd, Rockland.
+2003-06: Jim Britten and Mike Browne reconfigured the kitchen and replaced the picture window with windows replicating those on the rest of the main floor.
+They then moved to 1372 Craigdarroch Rd.